 2. Third-party platform

-The most popular is Fulfillment by Amazon, or FBA, where you ship your product to an Amazon warehouse and can offer product sales with free Prime shipping when selling on Amazon.com.
+The most popular is Fulfillment by Amazon, or FBA, where you ship your product to an Amazon warehouse and offer product sales with free Prime shipping when selling on Amazon.com.
 Like other options, Amazon charges fees that can be built into your product’s price.
+It’s important to understand that these fees can add up fast, however, and there is a risk in building your entire business on another company’s platform.

 Give your customers shipping options

 Customers like control over costs, and one way to offer that with shipping is to give your customer the option to decide how to receive their product.
-You can offer basic shipping included, or let the customer pay more for premium or expedited shipping.
+You can offer basic shipping for free or let the customer pay more for expedited shipping.

 Like the above options, you’ll want to price in the cost of basic shipping to maintain margins.
 But you can then give customers faster access to products when they want or need them.
-If you sell something people regularly need at the last minute, those expedited shipping options can be quite valuable and useful!
+If you sell something people regularly need at the last minute, those expedited shipping options may be worthwhile to some shoppers.

 Evaluate your shipping vendors